virginiac32/letter-run/README.md

 ## Background

 Letter Run is a one-player anagram word game that is inspired by scrabble and other online word games, created by Virginia Chen.
+Letter Run was built using vanilla JavaScript and jQuery.

 ### Gameplay